srivatsa2/web-bot/README.md

  *If you select first option then again it will ask to enter expression as 'calculate expression'.

-     Then it will gives a evaluated expression
+   * Then it will gives a evaluated expression

-     After giving the result of an expression the bot send a message like: If you want to calculate another expression enter the "expression calculate 1*2" or enter back
+   * After giving the result of an expression the bot send a message like: If you want to calculate another expression enter the "expression calculate 1*2" or enter back

  *If you select second option then again it will ask to enter city name : Like 'city cityname'.

-     "Then it will gives a report on weather forecast."
+   * Then it will gives a report on weather forecast.

-     'After giving the result of an weather report the bot send a message like: If you want another weather report enter the "city cityname" or enter back'
+   * After giving the result of an weather report the bot send a message like: If you want another weather report enter the "city cityname" or enter back

   *If you select third option then again it will ask to enter country name : Like 'country countryname'.

-     "Then it will gives a report on covid-19 report."
+   * Then it will gives a report on covid-19 report.

-     'After giving the result of covid-19 updates then bot send a message like: If you want another corona updates enter the "country countryname" or enter back'
+   * After giving the result of covid-19 updates then bot send a message like: If you want another corona updates enter the "country countryname" or enter back

    * YOUTUBE VIDEO LINK(WEBBOT DEMO video) : https://youtu.be/QTLJ_gT1v2M